eckhchri/pcars-ds-liveview/README.md

 - What is the function of the export buttons in the driver table header?
 "Export" initiates a CSV download of the currrent table view.
 "Export All" sorts the table after driver position and initiates a download of all past session results of the race weekend.
 There must be at least one session change during the application is running, for example from Practice to Qualifying or Qualifying to Race.
 If this is not the case there is nothing to download, because there is no session result.
-- What is the function of the "Pause" buttons in the table headers?
 ......
 - Why are the markers jerky moving?
 .......